-Photo Point # Date Time Coordinates (Lat/Long,) Direction Location Description Notes/Conditions PP-9 12/1/14 1115 117° 5' 17.59" W 32° 32' 40.42" N NW View of both the Smuggler's Gulch channel and the out- of-channel mitigation area looking northwest.
+Photo Point # Date Time Coordinates (Lat/Long,) Direction Location Description Notes/Conditions cleared area along access road.
+PP-8 11/2/16 0933 117° 5' 17.71" W 32° 32' 47.05" N SW View of both the Smuggler's Gulch channel and the out- of-channel mitigation area looking southwest.
 Area which received recent invasive non-native removal and control, as well as the Smuggler's Gulch channel which was dredged.
-PP-10 12/1/14 1105 117° 5' 18.29" W 32° 32' 53.15" N S View of Smuggler's Gulch channel with out-of-channel treatment areas on banks looking south.
+PP-9 11/2/16 0924 117° 5' 17.59" W 32° 32' 40.42" N NW View of both the Smuggler's Gulch channel and the out- of-channel mitigation area looking northwest.
 Area which received recent invasive non-native removal and control, as well as the Smuggler's Gulch channel which was dredged.
-PP-11 12/1/14 1036 117° 5' 25.91" W 32° 33' 08.95" N W View of northwestern most end of the out-of-channel mitigation area looking west along the pilot channel.
+PP-10 11/2/16 0934 117° 5' 18.29" W 32° 32' 53.15" N S View of Smuggler's Gulch channel with out-of-channel treatment areas on banks looking south.
+Area which received recent invasive non-native removal and control, as well as the Smuggler's Gulch channel which was dredged.
+PP-11 11/2/16 1010 117° 5' 25.91" W 32° 33' 08.95" N W View of northwestern most end of the out-of-channel mitigation area looking west along the pilot channel.
 Area which received recent invasive non-native removal and control.
-PP-12 12/1/14 1036 117° 5' 25.91" W 32° 33' 08.95" N SE View of northwestern most end of the out-of-channel mitigation area looking southeast along the pilot channel.
+PP-12 11/2/16 1010 117° 5' 25.91" W 32° 33' 08.95" N SE View of northwestern most end of the out- of-channel mitigation area looking southeast along the pilot channel.
 Area which received recent invasive non-native removal and control.
-PP-13 12/1/14 1057 117° 5' 18.29" W 32° 32' 53.15" N NE View of out-of- channel mitigation area looking northeast from the berm running along the southern side of the site.
+PP-13 11/2/16 0942 117° 5' 18.29" W 32° 32' 53.15" N NE View of out-of- channel mitigation area looking northeast from the berm running along the southern side of the site.
 Area which received recent invasive non-native removal and control.
-PP-14 12/1/14 1057 117° 5' 18.29" W 32° 32' 53.15" N NW View of out-of- channel mitigation area looking northwest from the berm running along the southern side of the site.
+PP-14 11/2/16 0942 117° 5' 18.29" W 32° 32' 53.15" N NW View of out-of- channel mitigation area looking northwest from the berm running along the southern side of the site.
 Area which received recent invasive non-native removal and control.

-2.4 Description of Qualitative Data Collection and Monitoring evaluate site conditions and identify maintenance progress and provide recommendations to keep the project in compliance and on track to meet its annual performance criteria.
-Biological and maintenance monitoring noted non-native plant species resprout/presence, soil moisture, hydrologic stability/erosion issues, channel inundation, presence of trash, and site disturbance.
+2.4 Description of Qualitative Data Collection and Monitoring

+In addition to direct compliance monitoring of mitigation maintenance activities, biological monitoring during Year Three consisted of quarterly site walk-throughs to evaluate site conditions and identify maintenance progress and provide recommendations to keep the project in compliance and on track to meet its annual performance criteria.
+While not directly tied to established performance metrics, monitoring qualitatively noted non-native plant species resprout/presence, soil moisture, hydrologic stability/erosion issues, channel inundation, presence of trash, and site disturbance in accordance with monitoring duties described in section 4.1 of the WMMP.